valhalla/packaging/README.md

 cd -
 ```

-**If you made changes and got those merged in you should go back to the beginning of this process and start again!** Once you've made it here without changing code you are ready to push some builds to launchpad.
+**If you made changes PR those, get them merged and go back to the beginning of this process, tagging the repos again yada yada!** Once you've made it here without changing code you are ready to push some builds to launchpad.

 To do this there is a script called `publish.sh` which will make a branch of the code and also push the sources etc to the launchpad build servers.
 For the first versioned named package we do want to push a branch of code, but for the unversioned one we dont need to.
 Lets push with a branch to start and then make a build without the version to become the default package: